hadmacker/campaign_pm/act4.md

 As the party emerges from the ruins of the burned-out mansion, the sky is painted in hues of orange and red as the sun sets behind the rolling hills.
 The air is thick with the scent of smoke and ash.
 The path ahead of the party is dimly lit, illuminated only by the soft glow of the magical map in their hands.

-As they follow the map's trail, they soon arrive at an abandoned lumber mill.
+As they follow the map's trail, they soon arrive at the abandoned lumber mill.
 The once-bustling mill now stands silent, the wooden structure weathered and worn by years of neglect.
 The mill's waterwheel, which once turned with great force, now creaks and groans as it slowly rotates with the gentle flow of the nearby river.

 The door to the mill is ajar, and the party can hear the distant sound of creaking floorboards, scampering rodents, and rustling leaves.